fanitaadamova/My-personal-React-Project-Softuni/README.md

 ### Home page
 Public page for all users.

-Showes baner - products by category (there are 5 categories - each button goes to the page with products from the corresponding category).
+The baner contains products by category (there are 5 categories - each button goes to the page with products from the corresponding category).